The Official Break-Up Moving Checklist

 • Extended-stay hotel

-This plan generally involves a long-distance move and/or storage, whether it’s to another city in your state, across the country, or across the world.
-(As it can take longer to realistically coordinate a relocation like this, it may be worth it to opt for Plan A, listed above, and sleep in a friend’s guestroom until you’re ready to go.)
+If this is your situation, this plan generally involves a long-distance move and/or storage, whether it’s to another city in your state, across the country, or across the world.
+Since it can take longer to realistically coordinate a relocation like this, it may be worth it to opt for staying with family, friends, or getting a temporary home, as listed above, so you have a little more time to plan.

-The problem: Maybe your situation isn’t bad, but the housing market is?
+It could be that your current situation isn’t bad, but the housing market is.

-Sometimes you get lucky and you can keep things civil long enough to choose your ideal next home, sort through your things, and make a direct point-A-to-point-B move without having to put anything in storage.
-(Hey, it happened to me!)
+Sometimes you get lucky, and you can keep things civil long enough to choose your ideal next home, sort through your things, and make a direct point-A-to-point-B move without having to put anything in storage.
 If so, make a plan that takes advantage of this time.

 Of course, if there’s domestic violence or a threat of abuse, it’s best to remove yourself and your children as soon as you can.
 Lean on friends and family for support, and gain legal representation as soon as possible.

 Before you discuss splitting up your pets with your ex, take some time to reflect on whether you can truly offer your pet a fulfilling life when you’re on your own.
 Any decision you make should be in your pet’s best interest.
-By the way, I’ve known couples to work out a joint-custody agreement successfully!
-You may also opt to leave Buddy at home with your ex until you can snag a pet-friendly setup.
+Couples can work out a joint-custody agreement successfully, too.
+You may also opt to leave your pet at home with your ex until you can snag an animal-friendly setup.

 After you know where and when you’re going next, it’s time to figure out how.